Guest Posts

 • FR4 generic = 0.18

-The prototype patch antenna was made from Rogers B, which has the following RF parameters:
+The prototype patch antenna was constructed using Rogers B, which boasts the following RF parameters:

 • Permittivity Dk = 3.66